rhkarls/salt-portal-backup/README.md

 -----

-Backup projects, stations, calibrations and measurements from Salt Portal to a SQLite database.
+Backup projects, stations, calibrations and measurements from the Fathom Scientific Salt Portal to a SQLite database.

 Disclaimer: This project is not affiliated, associated, authorized, endorsed by, or in any way connected with Fathom Scientific Ltd, the provider of the Salt Portal.

+:exclamation: This package is at an early stage of development, the API and database schema are likely to change.
+Feedback and PRs welcome

 ## Table of Contents